moos/wordpos/README.md

 #### WordPOS.WNdb
 Access to the [wordnet-db](https://github.com/moos/wordnet-db) object containing the dictionary & index files.

-#### WordPOS.natural
+#### WordPOS.stopwords
-Access to underlying [natural](https://github.com/NaturalNode/natural) module.
-For example, WordPOS.natural.stopwords is the list of stopwords.
+Access the array of stopwords.

+## Promises

+TODO

 ## Fast Index

 Version 0.1.4 introduces `fastIndex` option.
 This uses a secondary index on the index files and is much faster.
 It is on by default.
 Secondary index files are generated at install time and placed in the same directory as WNdb.path.
 Details can be found in tools/stat.js.

 Fast index improves performance **30x** over Natural's native methods.
 See blog article [Optimizing WordPos](http://blog.42at.com/optimizing-wordpos).

+As of version 1.0, the fast index option is always on and cannot be turned off.

 ## Command-line: CLI